CumulusNetworks/docs/content/sonic-202012/Monitoring-and-Troubleshooting/What-Just-Happened.md

 *What Just Happened* (WJH) is a troubleshooting feature that streams detailed and contextual telemetry data for analysis.
 It provides real-time visibility into problems in the network, such as hardware packet drops due to buffer congestion, incorrect routing, and ACL or layer 1 problems.

-**WJH available on Mellanox switches only.** It distributed as a Debian package that you can install on a SONiC switch.
+**WJH available on NVIDIA Spectrum switches only.** It distributed as a Debian package that you can install on a SONiC switch.
 Please contact Mellanox Support to get the WJH Debian package.

 ## Install WJH